OpenNebula/docs/source/integration/infrastructure_integration/nsx_driver.rst

 NSX Driver
 ==========

-The NSX Driver for OpenNebula enables the interaction with NSX Manager API, to manage its different components, such as logical switches, distributed firewall and so on.
+The NSX Driver for OpenNebula enables the interaction with NSX Manager API to manage its different components, such as logical switches, distributed firewall and so on.

 UML diagram
 -----------